wp-plugins/leaflet-maps-marker/trunk/readme.txt

 * option to reset plugin settings to defaults
 * option to change the default shortcode '[mapsmarker...]'
 * dynamic preview of maps in backend (no need to reload)
+* option to select plugin default language in settings for backend and frontend
 * WordPress Admin Bar integration to quickly access plugins features (can be disabled)
 * global stats for marker/layer count on mapsmarker.com (can be disabled)
 * "OGD Vienna selector": if a place within boundaries of Vienna/Austria is chosen, OGD Vienna basemaps are automatically selected